Log in or Sign Up

 Gently remove eggs with slotted spoon and dry them on a rack or a paper towel.

-You may leave some eggs in the pot longer for a richer color.
-I've even left them in overnight (with the heat off, of course).
+You may leave some eggs in the pot longer (with the heat turned off) for a richer color.
+I've even left them in overnight.

 Some of the dye may penetrate into the outer layer of the egg -- this is natural and you don't have to worry about eating it (!)